Nootropic profile

 A fast-acting trace amine neuromodulator that rapidly boosts dopamine and norepinephrine - produces an intense but short-lived burst of mood elevation, focus, and motivation often described as the "runner's high" molecule.

-The key benefits of Phenylethylamine (PEA) include: Creativity, Energy, Focus, Mood, Motivation, Stress Relief.
+The main benefits people report from Phenylethylamine (PEA) are: Creativity, Energy, Focus, Mood, Motivation, Stress Relief.

 Log in to leave a comment.